Family of executed Ohio inmate drops civil rights lawsuit

 The state Attorney General’s office, which represented the prisons agency, declined comment, as did Lake Forest, Illinois-based Hospira Inc.

 McGuire was executed for the 1989 rape and stabbing death of Joy Stewart, 22, a recently married pregnant woman in western Ohio.

 On April 28, the Department of Rehabilitation and Correction concluded there was no evidence that McGuire “experienced any pain, distress or anxiety.”

-The 2-drug method was Ohio's second choice under its former execution rules, but it was unable to obtain supplies of its first choice, compounded pentobarbital, a drug used successfully by Missouri and Texas in several recent executions.
+The two-drug method was Ohio’s second choice under its former execution rules, but it was unable to obtain supplies of its first choice, compounded pentobarbital, a drug used successfully by Missouri and Texas in several recent executions.

 Last year, Gov. John Kasich signed a bill into law shielding the names of companies that provide Ohio with lethal drugs, a move aimed at persuading compounding pharmacies to provide pentobarbital.

 Executions after McGuire were put on hold by court rulings.
 Last week, the state said it was pushing all executions into next year.